SimonMaracine/cppblowfish/README.md

 // Maybe do some other stuff...

-// Decrypt the data in the cipher and output it in the output buffer blowfish.decrypt(cipher, output);
+// Decrypt the data in the cipher buffer and output it in the output buffer blowfish.decrypt(cipher, output);

 std::cout << "output: " << output << std::endl;
 std::cout << "output size: " << output.size() << std::endl;

-// Get the data and do whatever you want unsigned char* data = new unsigned char[output.size()];
+// Copy the data and do whatever you want with it unsigned char* data = new unsigned char[output.size()];
 memcpy(data, output.get(), output.size());